CGA’s V-1 Publication Helps Minimize Risk of Hazardous Misconnections of Incompatible Gases

 The cylinder valve outlet connection is used to connect the valve outlet to the filler delivery system.
 Valve outlet connections have been standardized in CGA V-1 for different families of gases to prevent hazardous cross-connections.
 Additionally, the physical characteristics of the gases, particularly the flammability of the gases, are taken into consideration in determining an appropriate outlet connection.

 Cylinder valves are designed for use in a wide variety of gas services and for a broad range of use pressures.
 Some valves are limited to a service pressure of 500 psig, while others can be rated for a service pressure of 7500 psig or higher.
 The intended service for the cylinder valve and the pressure range where it is typically used are integral facets of the valve outlet connections standardized in CGA V-1.

-The 2019 edition includes 124 valve outlet connections providing standards or alternate standards for 274 different compressed gases and mixtures.
+The 15th edition of CGA V-1, Standard for Compressed Gas Cylinder Valve Outlet and Inlet Connections, includes 129 valve outlet connections providing standards or alternate standards for 275 different compressed gases and mixtures.

-The 2019 edition added new connections for use on valves that contain residual pressure valves (RPV).
-These “R” connections, such as 320R, were created to standardize the connection pin lengths in order to provide consistent RPV actuation and prevent RPV damage.
+These “R” connections were created to standardize the connection pin lengths in order to provide consistent RPV actuation and prevent RPV damage.
 These connections are only intended for fill plant use and are not intended for field use.

 Also in this edition of CGA V-1, connections were unchanged but gas assignments were revised for the following:

 And tolerances were updated in drawings for the following: